Deathamns/Viewhance/README.md

 sh build.sh [platform(s)] [meta] [useln] [pack]
 ```

+Windows users need [Cygwin](https://cygwin.com/install.html) to run the script.

-The script prepares extension directories for each platform, and if the `pack` argument is supplied, it will create installable packages (and update-files depending on the platform).
+The script prepares installable directories for each platform, and if the `pack` argument is supplied, it will create installable packages (and update-files depending on the platform).
 All the output of this script goes to the `build` directory.

-Optionally, it accepts platform codes (any directory name under `platform`) in case if the build should happen only for the desired platforms, since all platforms will be processed by default.
+Optionally, it accepts platform names (any directory name under the `platform` directory) in case if the build should happen only for the desired platforms, since all platforms will be processed by default.

-Windows users need [Cygwin](https://cygwin.com/install.html) to run the script.
+For generating only meta-data (manifest and locale files, and/or update-files when the `pack` argument is set), the `build_meta.py` script can be used (requires Python3).
+Similarly, it accepts the *platform names* and the `pack` argument.
+The same effect is achieved by running `sh build.sh meta [platform(s)]` command.

 Examples:
 ```
-# Prepare directories for every supported platform
+# Prepare directories for every available platform
 sh build.sh

-# Prepare directories and package them for every supported platform
+# Prepare directories and package them for every available platform
 sh build.sh pack

 # Prepare directories for Firefox and Opera